VinceNguyen35/sheinApp/README.md

 ## Acknowledgements

-This project is inspired by the following:
+This project is inspired by the following

 - Shein's user interface and design
 - My girlfriend, who frequents Shein's website as a customer